yowainwright/yowainwright.github.io/_includes/md/site_note_top.md

-I'm Jeff Wainwright.
-I build things like this [site](), using design & code.
-You can read more about my work [here](/cv/).
-I live in Los Angeles & ride bikes.
+Hi, I'm Jeff Wainwright.
+I build things like this site.
+You can read more about my work [here](/about/).
+I live in Los Angeles & [ride bikes](//www.strava.com/athletes/722335).